Charles Rowland & Edwin Paine (The Dead Boy Detectives)

 Gaiman brought back Charles and Edwin for the opening and closing volumes of a series of Vertigo annuals.

-• SANDMAN PRESENTS: DEAD BOY DETECTIVES
+• SANDMAN PRESENTS: THE DEAD BOY DETECTIVES

 (2001, DC/Vertigo)